ForeFront Field: Mid-American Conference tournament

+Lorain County Leviathan FC

+Beginning in 2026, ForeFront Field will be home to Lorain County Leviathan FC, a semi-professional men's soccer club playing in the Great Forest Division of USL League Two.

 Naming

+Since opening, the ballpark, which is owned by the city of Avon, has had multiple names through naming rights deals.
+As of November 10, 2025, the facility is named for ForeFront Technology, a business technology solutions company based in Cleveland.

-The ballpark opened as All Pro Freight Stadium under a naming rights deal with All Pro Freight Systems, a trucking company based in nearby Westlake, Ohio.
+The facility opened in 2009 as All Pro Freight Stadium under a naming rights deal with All Pro Freight Systems, a trucking company based in nearby Westlake, Ohio.
 In January 2017, the team announced a new naming rights deal with Sprenger Health Care Systems, renaming the park Sprenger Stadium through the 2019 season.
 No new sponsor was secured prior to the 2020 season, so the ballpark was known as Crushers Stadium, though the COVID-19 pandemic caused the Crushers' season to be canceled, along with the planned 2020 Mid-American Conference baseball tournament.

 The team announced in late 2020 that beginning January 1, 2021, the stadium would be known as Mercy Health Stadium after Mercy Health, a Cincinnati-based healthcare provider that operates facilities around the state of Ohio, including two hospitals in the nearby communities of Lorain and Oberlin.
 Mercy Health had already been the team's health partner since 2012.
-After the naming rights deal expired at the end of the 2023 season, the name reverted to Crushers Stadium while the team searches for a new sponsor.
+After the naming rights deal with Mercy Health expired at the end of the 2023 season, the name again reverted to Crushers Stadium while the team searched for a new sponsor.

-On November 10, 2025, the Crushers' announced a multi-year partnership with ForeFront Technology Inc. that includes naming rights to the ballpark, henceforth giving it its ForeFront Field name.